 The Atlanta Thrashers made a bold move by selecting the then 18-year-old Kari Lehtonen out of Finland with the second overall pick in the 2002 NHL Entry Draft, one of the highest goalies to ever be selected in league history.
 Unfortunately for the Thrashers, however, Lehtonen would go on to have a sub-par stint in Atlanta before eventually being traded to the Dallas Stars midway through the 2009-10 season.

-Lehtonen would wrap up his five years in Atlanta with a 94-83-17 record, a .912 save percentage and a GAA of 2.87 in 194 starts.
+Lehtonen would wrap up his five years in Atlanta with a 94-83-17 record, a .912 save percentage (SV%) and a goals against average (GAA) of 2.87 in 194 starts.
 His strongest season came in 2006-07 when he led the Thrashers to a division title, going 34-24-9 while posting four shutouts and getting Atlanta to the playoffs for the first time in franchise history.
 Sadly for Lehtonen and the Thrashers, the New York Rangers would sweep them in four games to bounce them out of contention in the first round that same year.